Turnitin Software Integration

 After "Publish" is selected, the system processes the request and returns an "Update" and "Retract" button at the bottom of the area.
 Retract scores and/or update scores as necessary for a submission using this functionality.

-When returning to the "Submissions" page, after an evaluation has been been published (or a draft has been saved) the display indicates the action that has occurred.
+When returning to the "Submissions" page, after an evaluation has been published (or a draft has been saved) the display indicates the action that has occurred.

 - "Published" or "Draft Saved" will appear followed by the date of the action.

-column of the "Submissions" page.
+Online Grading column of the "Submissions" page.

-- Selecting the "Pencil" icon will take the user back into the Feedback Studio area.
+- Selecting the "Pencil" icon will take the user back into the feedback studio area.

 Dependent on what an instructor has selected when enabling Turnitin for an Assignments folder, learners will see different looks when accessing assignment submission and/or evaluation information.

-Note that Turnitin can be used to check originality, but results of the report are not shown to learners in a Turnitin enabled Assignment folder via submission or evaluation area unless an instructor chooses to do so.
+Note that Turnitin can be used to check similarity, but results of the report are not shown to learners in a Turnitin enabled Assignment folder via submission or evaluation area unless an instructor chooses to do so.

 An informational document is available for learners which includes detail related